Backyard Palm Tree Ideas for a stunning Tropical Landscape

 Your First Choice Must Be Based on Your Climate.

-Once you've checked for that, then look for your backyard's available sunlight and the desired height that works for your space.
-Also think about the species' maintenance level, easiest for your free time.
+Once you've checked that, evaluate your backyard's available sunlight, if the soil drains well and what full height works for your space.
+Also think about the species' maintenance level, easiest to fit in your free time.

 Homeowners in cooler regions should look for Cold-Tolerant Species, while warm-climate areas can support taller and more tropical palms.
 Palms in desert areas should be drought-tolerant.